theodora-yko/theodora-yko/README.md

 ### Hi there 👋

 My name is Theo Ko.
-I am a rising third year student at the University of Chicago, majoring in Computer Science and Computational and Applied Mathematics.
+I am a Fourth year student at the University of Chicago, majoring in Computational and Applied Mathematics and Statistics.

 [Connect with me!](https://www.linkedin.com/in/theodora-ko/)